redhat-performance/boatload/README.md

 The boatload workload runs in several distinct phases:

-1. Workload - Load cluster with Namespaces, Deployments, Pods, and Services
+1. Workload - Load cluster with Namespaces, Deployments, Pods, Services, Routes, ConfigMaps, and Secrets
 2. Measurement - Period of time to allow for measurements/metrics while cluster is loaded, and optional network impairments for a duration
 3. Cleanup - Cleanup workload off cluster
 4. Metrics - Metrics are collected from prometheus by kube-burner and can be indexed